Swipe (novel): Characters

-Major themes

-Swipe is set in the Tribulation, although this facet of the setting is not clearly explained within the book.
-The second and third books in the series, Sneak and Storm, include more specific details on the intended prophetic time frame.
-The book includes some references to Christianity, and a few minor characters hint that they are Christians.

 Publication history

 Swipe was released by Thomas Nelson on May 1, 2012, as both a paperback and an ebook.
-Author Lis Wiehl has called the Swipe series “Apocalyptic dystopian fiction at its best.
-Angler’s sharp wit and dexterity with political themes are matched only by the thrilling suspense on every page.”
+Author Lis Wiehl has called the Swipe series "Apocalyptic dystopian fiction at its best.
+Angler's sharp wit and dexterity with political themes are matched only by the thrilling suspense on every page."

+Reception

+School Library Journal reviewer Eliza Langhans wrote, "While the novel's premise may seem familiar, the strong character development and thorough world-building make it stand out from the dystopian crowd."
+She recommended it to readers who enjoyed the James Dashner novel The Maze Runner as well as "other fast-paced, postapocalyse novels".
+Publishers Weekly said the book is "a well thought-out and well-written thriller" featuring "teenage main characters [who] have concerns easy to relate to".

+Audiobook adaptation

 An audiobook version of Swipe, narrated by Barrie Buckner, was released by Oasis Audio in May 2012.
-The School Library Journal reviewed the audiobook, saying, "Narrator Barrie Buckner does a great job of evoking the emotions of the three main characters and his reading helps to build suspense.
+The School Library Journals Sheila Acosta reviewed the audiobook, saying, "Narrator Barrie Buckner does a great job of evoking the emotions of the three main characters and his reading helps to build suspense.
 Sure to be a hit with fans of dystopian fiction."
 Lasting seven hours and nine minutes, the audiobook is available in both CD and MP3 formats.
+Publishers Weekly gave a mixed review of Buckner's performance.
+The reviewer liked how his narration was "intense, pulpy, and perfectly suited to Angler's dark novel", praising him for "skillfully modulat[ing] his tone and cadence to create distinct voices for the characters".
+On the other hand, the review said Buckner "falters in his interpretation of young, female characters".